 By Tom King

-Of all my years till then; the very best
+Of all years before, twelve was the best

 I thought.
 I was out of bed at crack of dawn

-And fireflies lit my way back home to rest
+And fireflies lit the way home to my rest.

 I climbed the brittle oaks in my backyard